thi-truong/census-prep/01_welcome_tutorial.md

 <a class="icon-check-plus"></a> **What you'll need**:
 * Access to the Internet
 * A working email address
+* Mozilla Firefox OR Google Chrome browser[^1]

+[^1]: According to [this 2020 Census guide](https://www.census.gov/content/dam/Census/library/publications/2020/acs/acs_api_handbook_2020.pdf), Firefox and Chrome provide the functionality to view the results from API queries in all Web browsers, so users who do not use these may not be able view them.

 Do you already have an API key?
 Skip to [Step 3](#step-3-use-the-key)